 Depending on your image's version of Linux, in the Launch Mode area, select Paravirtualized Mode or Emulated Mode.
 If your image supports paravirtualized drivers, we recommend that you select paravirtualized mode.

-Tags: Optionally, you can apply tags.
+- Show Tagging Options: Optionally, you can apply tags.
 If you have permissions to create a resource, you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are not sure if you should apply tags, skip this option (you can apply tags later) or ask your administrator.

 Click Import Image.